Rello/audioplayer/README.md

 - enhancement: genre view (besides albums & custom playlists)

 ##Installation
-Download the zip file and rename folder to "audioplayer"<br>
+Use the App-Store or download the zip file and copy it into your apps directory
-Upload the app to your apps directory and activate it on the apps settings page<br>
-Availability in the app-store is in progress

 ##Maintainer
 Marcel Scherello<br>